-So with my cats, I’m more likely to get struck by lightning and win the lottery on the same day than I would be giving them a bath.
-Yes, cats bathe themselves, but every now and then it would be nice to get rid of some of that dander.
-Now for dogs, f you can swing it, monthly bathing is best.
-Here’s a neat dog groomer’s secret I came across: if you want to get all the shedding undercoat out when you bathe your dog, here’s what to do.
-Start by brushing the dog, then shampoo twice and use conditioner.
+Yes, cats bathe themselves, but giving them a bath every now and then rids them of excess dander.
+Just be prepared for some cartoon-level resistance.
+Monthly bathing is best for dogs.
+Here’s a neat dog groomer’s secret I came across: if you want to get all the shedding undercoat out, start by brushing the dog, then shampoo twice and use conditioner.
 Rinse really well each time to get rid of clumps of hair.
 Finish off by drying the dog (be sure to cover his or her ears, and do not use the dryer on any sensitive parts!).
 Brush well after completely dry and then—wait for it—repeat the entire process!
 I know how it sounds.
 But if you do it twice, you’ll get rid of so much extra hair!
 If the thought of this overwhelms you, take your dog to a professional groomer and have them perform a special shedding treatment twice a year (which is basically what this is).
 This is especially helpful to do during shedding season (spring and fall).

 Dyson makes an animal hair attachment called the Groom Tool.
 Essentially, you can vacuum your pet, if they’ll let you.
-Mine sure won’t.
-In fact, the vacuum cleaner is probably a key source of their kitty nightmares.
-That said, some pets don’t mind the vacuum and if you have one of those, this apparently works well.
+(Mine sure won’t!) and clean as you go.

-So I hope that enlightens you somewhat and gives you hope for a pet hair-free home (at least, a much more pet hair-free home).
-It does take a few changes to your cleaning routines, but you will notice a big difference in volume of pet hair around the house.
+I hope these tips enlighten you and give you hope for a pet hair-free home (at least, a much more pet hair-free home).
+It does take a few changes to your cleaning routine, but you will notice a big reduction in the volume of pet hair around the house.
 When in doubt?
 You can always grab your trusty lint roller.